beark/ftl/docs/Monad.md

 Monad
 =====
 There are already more than enough tutorials on monads, comparing them to all sorts of bizarre things (conversations, burritos, elephants, ...).
 Here's a [bunch](http://www.haskell.org/haskellwiki/Monad_tutorials_timeline).
-Thus, this documentation will not bother defining or explaining them, except the laws they must follow as well as how they appear in ftl.
+Thus, this documentation will not bother defining or explaining them, except the laws they must follow as well as how they appear in FTL.

 Laws
 ----